 Chinese Writing Rock is named for its interesting shapes of Feldspar crystals in a black Basalt, similiar to the complicated symbols in Chinese writings.

 This lapidary material is called a Porphyry, which is a term used for the textural consistency in igneous rock.
 This name is given to any igneous rocks with large grained crystals (such as feldspar or quartz) dispersed in a fine-grained silicate-rich matrix.

 It comes from Auburn, California and was found while cutting a highway.
 Only so much was recovered before the highway was finished and unfortunately the area is now inaccessible.

 Feldspar is the most common rock-forming mineral and makes up about 60% of the earth's crust.
 Feldspar occurs in igneous, metamorphic and sedimentary rocks.
 It is usually white or light colored and has a hardness of 6.

-Metaphysical Properties of Chinese Writing Rock: Feldspar is said to assist one in detaching from the old, encouraging unconventional, exciting methods to attain ones goals.
-It can also assist in locating misplaced things.
+Feldspar is said to assist one in detaching from the old ways, encouraging unconventional, more exciting methods to attain ones goals.
+It is also said to assist in locating misplaced things!